-- Breakages and other needs for repairs or replacement are reported, if routine, on the College website: www.st-hughs.ox.ac.uk by clicking on the relevant Request Form from the Facilities page under Current Students. - If breakages are caused by wilful or careless damage, a charge will be raised.
+- Breakages and other needs for repairs or replacement are reported, if routine, on the College website by clicking on the relevant Request Form from the Facilities page under Current Students. - If breakages are caused by wilful or careless damage, a charge will be raised.